 Step 3: Analyze your trajectory

-Visualizing your trajectories: VMD is our favorite software for molecular dynamics visualization.
+VMD is our favorite software for molecular dynamics visualization.
 It also provides a variety of easy to use GUI tools for trajectory analysis.
-To watch a Gromacs trajectory in VMD, simply load the .gro (coordinate) file and then select "load data into molecule" and load the .xtc or .trr (Gromacs trajectory files) into the .gro structure.
-If you prefer to load the structures from the command line, issue "vmd GRO_FILE.gro XTC_FILE.xtc".
-This will load the xtc file into the gro structure.
+To watch a trajectory in VMD, first load the original PDB file (the one used by SMOG, if using an all-atom model).
+If a coarse-grained model is being visualized, then you would need to load the gro file that was generated by SMOG.
+After the PDB/GRO file is loaded, select "load data into molecule" and load the trajectory files) into the PDB/GRO structure.
+If you prefer to load the structures from the command line, you can use a command of the form "vmd PDBFILE.pdb XTC_FILE.xtc".
+This will load the xtc file into the PDB structure.

-WHAM (version 1.10 Jan 2021) An implementation of weighted histogram analysis that is tailored for use with SMOG to compute thermodynamic quantities.
-Includes options to remove harmonic umbrella biases.
-Computes F(Q), F(Q1,Q2), Cv(T), Q(T), Q1(Q2) and many others.
+WHAM is a method for computing thermodynamic quantities from simulations.
+WHAM is provided with SMOG 2.
+This can be used to analyze umbrella, replica-exchange, or constant-temperature simulations, in order to computes F(Q), F(Q1,Q2), Cv(T), Q(T), Q1(Q2) and many other quantities (Q is an arbitrary reaction coordinate).
 Functionality is described in the SMOG 2 Manual.
 Examples and source code can be found in the SMOG 2 distribution.

 Contributed Tools